CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### 1. Get a bearer token

-You will need a [bearer token]({{ '/placeholder' | relative_url }}) to call the API.
+You will need a [bearer token]({{ '/get-a-bearer-token' | relative_url }}) to call the API.
 The process requires credentials, which are formatted as a client ID and client secret.
-If you’re trying to access test claims data, you can use BCDA’s sandbox credentials.
-If you’re trying to access production claims data, use the credentials issued from your model-specific system during [onboarding]({{ '/placeholder' | relative_url }}).

 ### 2. Start a job

-Make a GET request to either the /Group or /Patient endpoint to start a data export job.
-The examples below are curl requests to /Group in V2 of the sandbox environment.
-You can follow along in your terminal or using a tool such as Postman.

 <div class="usa-alert usa-alert--warning usa-alert--no-icon">
     <div class="usa-alert__body">